Which hat should I wear today? How to make your team meetings more effective

 What have we found out so far?

 The Six Thinking Hats method helps explore the meeting's subject fully.
 It gives us a kind of roadmap that we can follow while searching for a solution.
 If there are different views and perspectives, we have the blue hat whose role is to lay out what is possible and not possible to make a final decision.
 The blue hat thinker defines a focus i.e the main task of your thinking session.
-All people involved in the session go though the same process to make the final decision - they go through facts (white hat), feelings (red hat), pros (yellow hat), cons (black hat), new ideas (green hat).
+All people involved in the session go through the same process to make the final decision - they go through facts (white hat), feelings (red hat), pros (yellow hat), cons (black hat), new ideas (green hat).
 We deal with each of these separately with no need for justification. de Bono’s method by the usage of hats simplifies the whole decision-making process and makes it more accessible and effective to everyone.
 The method is not only simple to understand, but also simple to use.
-If you find it useful and interesting, please read on and check also the links below with some practical examples :

 https://www.storyboardthat.com/articles/b/six-thinking-hats-examples